grame-cncm/faustwebsite/src/doc/manual/src/compiling.md

 faust2alqt foo.dsp
 ```

-for an ALSA application with a Qt interface
+for an ALSA application with a Qt interface.

 ```
 faust2jaqt foo.dsp